List of chief ministers from the Bharatiya Janata Party

-A chief minister is the head of government of each of the twenty-eight states and three union territories (UTs) (Delhi, Jammu and Kashmir and Puducherry).
+A chief minister is the head of government of each of the twenty-eight states and two union territories (UTs) (Delhi and Puducherry).
 According to the Constitution of India, at the state-level, the governor is de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the state legislative assembly, the governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
 The chief minister's term is usually for a maximum of five years, with the confidence of the assembly's confidence.
-There are no limits to the number of terms the chief minister can serve.Deputy Chief Minister is a member of the state government and usually the second highest ranking executive officer of their state's council of ministers.
-While not a constitutional office, it seldom carries any specific powers.[1]
-A deputy chief minister usually also holds a cabinet portfolio such as home minister or finance minister.
-In the parliamentary system of government, the Chief Minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is used to bring political stability and strength within a coalition government.
+There are no limits to the number of terms the chief minister can serve.